trulyronak/apush/docs/chapters9-15.md

 ###Effect
 1. The Embargo failed, and instead nearly destroyed the Northern economy (which completely relied on trade)
 	- This in turn led to the Hartford Convention
-	- Also led to massive tarrifs after the war
+	- Also led to massive ts after the war
 		- That led to the Nullification Crisis (South Carolina)
 2. Macon's Bill #2